 Older homes often have multiple hallways and designated formal and informal rooms.
 Besides today's more relaxed lifestyle, there is also a significant cost to these formal rooms – from construction to property taxes and heating/cooling.
 Do you really need that formal living room and formal dining room?
 More often than not, the answer is no. So say hello to more informal, open spaces and goodbye to stuffy rooms and dark hallways.
 Open spaces make the room feel larger and allow multiple ways to reach the kitchen, for example.
 Below is a fine example of a house plan blueprint that lives up this present-day thinking.

-The floor plan above is of a 2-story, 4-bedroom French Country style home plan and illustrates the layout of the photos at top (great room, left, and entry, right).
+The floor plan above is of a 2-story, 4-bedroom French Country style home plan and illustrates the layout of the photos (great room, top, and entry below that).
 The arrows show the freely flowing traffic pattern from the entry throughout the open floor plan.
-Traffic moves especially easily around the roomy kitchen.
-(House Plan #153-1987)
+Traffic moves especially easily around the roomy kitchen (Plan #153-1987).